Our philosophy.

 This shows up in small ways every day.
 Diwali.
 Lunar New Year.
 Eid.
 Christmas.
 NAIDOC Week.
 Festivals are not theme-weeks, they're occasions where we step into the celebration with the families bringing them.
 Children grow up taking it for granted that their friend's family makes different food, observes different holidays, and that this is normal and good.

 This is unusual enough to put in a philosophy page.
-Lorna prepares all meals cooked on site in our kitchen: breakfast, morning tea, hot cooked lunch, afternoon tea, and a late snack for children still here at five.
-We cater for allergies, intolerances, vegetarian, halal and kosher diets directly in the kitchen, rather than asking parents to pack separate food.
+Lorna prepares all meals cooked on site in our kitchen: breakfast, morning tea, hot cooked lunch, afternoon tea, and a late afternoon snack before pickup.
+We cater for allergies, intolerances and vegetarian diets directly in the kitchen, with families relieved of the daily lunch-pack routine.

 It matters because food in early childhood is one of the places where culture, comfort and care most clearly meet.
 A hot lunch your child looks forward to is a small daily fact that adds up.
 We're proud of it.